-It says, Here I am, I stand at the door and knock.
+It says, here I am, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person and they with me.

 [21:41] It's not a meek beggar not tapping at the door or a casual visitor dropping by.
-It's the King of glory.

-who's asking to come in.
+It's the King of glory who's asking to come in.

 He knocks for you today, this year, always.
 If you've never opened the door to him, I would urge you to do so today.

 And if you have, he's still knocking.
 We're still, we're very good at keeping him out.

-he's still knocking.
+He's still knocking.
 He wants to be in your life this year, this day.

 Well, this psalm can be seen as the story of God's plan with the world.
 It starts with creation.
-The God who is totally worthy has established the world.
-He owns it and he controls it.
+The God who is totally worthy has established the world, he owns it, and he controls it.

 But who is worthy to approach him?

-[22:52] And we see our own unworthiness.
-And Jesus is the worthy one making us worthy.
-And his presence is with us now.
+And we see our own unworthiness.
+And Jesus is the worthy one, making us worthy.

-And his ultimate coming in glory and the vision of the great King of heaven is there painted for us.
+[23:01] And his presence is with us now.
+And his ultimate coming in glory, and the vision of the great king of heaven is there painted for us.

 He is worthy of all praise.
 Jesus is worthy.
 God is worthy.
+God is worthy of God.

 This psalm is relevant to us this day and this year.
 The earth is the Lord's and everything in it, the world and all who live in it.

-Jesus Christ makes us worthy to enter the presence of the Lord, the King of glory, who comes to us now and will come to us in a fuller way and to take us home in due course.
+Jesus Christ makes us worthy to enter the presence of the Lord, the king of glory, who comes to us now and will come to us.

+in a fuller way and to take us home in due course.
 Let's pray to him.
-Lord God, our Heavenly Father, we so thank you that you are not just the King of the universe who owns the world and everything in it, but you are our Heavenly Father who loves us and knocks at our door and wants us to open up.
+Lord God, our heavenly father, we so thank you that you are not just the king of the universe, who owns the world and everything in it, but you are our heavenly father, who loves us and knocks at our door and wants us to open up.

 [24:30] We so thank you.
-Worthy is the Lamb who is slain to receive power and wealth and wisdom and strength and honor and glory and praise now and forever.
+Worthy is the lamb who is slain to receive power and wealth and wisdom and strength and honor and glory and praise, now and forever.

 Amen.
-Thank you.
+Amen.